bcgov/mds/services/core-api/README.md

 Benefits:

-- Not having to maintain the keycloack instance (the plfrom team does it for us)
+- Not having to maintain the keycloack instance (the platform team does it for us)
 - Having a full realm with admin access, the team could configure and control the parameters as required

 There were several issues with this approach for the platform team (it was great for teams that had full realms though!)